quarkiverse/quarkus-openapi-generator/README.md

 See [Quarkus - Using the REST Client with Multipart](https://quarkus.io/guides/rest-client-multipart) and the [RESTEasy JAX-RS specifications](https://docs.jboss.org/resteasy/docs/4.7.5.Final/userguide/html_single/index.html) for more details.

+`baseURI` value of `RegisterRestClient` annotation is extracted from the `servers` section of the file, if present.
+If not, it will be left empty and it is expected you set up the uri to be used in your configuration.

 Importantly, if some multipart request bodies contain complex objects (i.e. non-primitives) you need to explicitly tell the Open API generator to create models for these objects by setting the `skip-form-model` property corresponding to your spec in the `application.properties` to `false`, e.g.: